stevenvachon/broquire/README.md

 *Why do I need to pass require in to this function?*

-Every time node executes a file it give it a version of require that will resolve modules relative to that file and directory.
+Every time node executes a file it gives you a version of require that will resolve modules relative to that file and directory.
 Passing your `require` to `broquire` allows it to import node modules exactly as you would with a regular require statement.